MaoZiming/papers/6-system-structure/63-the.md

 Link: https://www.eecs.ucf.edu/~eurip/papers/dijkstra-the68.pdf

+Read: July 11th, 2024.

 ”THE” Multiprogramming System was an operating system developed by Dijkstra.
 The operating system was designed to be a single user while executing concurrent programs.

+* Pages and segments.

+> Therefore we have arranged the whole system as a society of sequential processes, progressing with un- defined speed ratios.

 Three contributions:
 1. A demonstration of the concept of software layering and how it leads to better verification and testing of a system.